-Strong project closure is one of the easiest ways for a project manager to further their career.
-Although it is the phase of project management that is most often shortened (or skipped altogether) due to budget availability, it is also one of the most visible project phases to senior managers and executives.
+Although it is the phase of project management that is most often shortened (or skipped altogether) due to budget availability, project closure is also one of the most visible project phases to senior managers and executives.
 Virtually all projects need some sort of closure phase to finalize the project and prepare its data for future reference.

 Project Closure Checklist